Chart Color Schemes

 Educational attainment in Austral - Greendale aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 23.4%, significantly lower than Greater Sydney's average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 16.2%, followed by postgraduate qualifications (6.1%) and graduate diplomas (1.1%).
-Vocational credentials are also prevalent, with 32.7% of residents aged 15 and above holding such qualifications - advanced diplomas at 9.6% and certificates at 23.1%.
+Bachelor degrees are the most common, with 16.2% of residents holding one.
+Postgraduate qualifications and graduate diplomas follow at 6.1% and 1.1% respectively.
+Vocational credentials are prevalent among residents aged 15 and above, with 32.7% holding them.

 Frequently Asked Questions - Education